HANDS DOWN CALECHEE BOUND

 THE PHILOSOPHY OF SIMPLE THINGS...

-Philomath Woodworks was founded in 2020 as an artistic blending of Robert Morrissey's life-long passions: woodworking and sculpture.
+Robert Morrissey Woodworks was founded in 2020 as an artistic blending of Robert Morrissey's life-long passions: woodworking and sculpture.
+Originally named Philomath Woodworks after the lyrics in an R.E.M. song.
+In 2026, Robert got tired of the constant confusion and went with an eponymous branding.

-Robert designed and made furniture under the name Head, Heart, and Hand from 1988 to 2018.
+In addition, Robert designed and made furniture under the name Head, Heart, and Hand from 1988 to 2018 (an abridged portfolio is available to view on this site under art/archive)..
 During that time the business became highly regarded as a benchmark of quality handmade furniture.

-For Robert, it was time for a creative change and the idea for Philomath Woodworks was born.
+In 2020 Robert realized it was time for a creative change and the idea for Robert Morrissey Woodworks was born.

 After graduating from Purchase College, Robert signed to be represented by The Bill Bace Gallery in New York City.
 Robert spent the next ten years showing his sculpture and drawings in solo- and group-exhibitions around New York and Canada.